tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 There's a pause, and then the sound of my mother's voice in the background, her tone anxious.

-"What’s happening, Ash?"
+"What’s happening, con?"
 My mom asks, concern in her voice.

 “I can't explain right now, but trust me.
 You’re not safe,” I say.
 “I’ll be there soon."